benwzj/benwzj.github.io/_posts/2024-04-05-server-component.md

 ### How are Client Components Rendered

 There can be two ways:
 - Full page load: To optimize the initial page load, Next.js will use React's APIs to render a static HTML preview on the server for both Client and Server Components.
-(This thing call hydration.)
+(This thing call **hydration**.)
 - Subsequent Navigations: Client Components are rendered entirely on the client, without the server-rendered HTML.

 ### Going back to the Server Environmen